Kiwibox: 2005 - 2007

 Kiwibox exceeded 1 million registered members.

 Kiwibox merged with Magnitude Information Systems (OTC BB:MAGY.OB).

 2008 - 2009

 August 2008, Kiwibox launched the new Kiwibox 2.0 site.
 With the launch of Kiwibox 2.0, the mobile platform also went live for users to gain access to Kiwibox via cell phones.

 During 2008, the Kiwibox Teen Network was also launched.
 In late 2008, Kiwibox signed contracts with Universal Music Group to distribute video content to its users.

-Early in 2009, with over 500 original self-produced videos, Kiwibox was accepted into the partnership program with YouTube, LLC.
+Early in 2009, with over 500 original self-produced videos, Kiwibox was accepted into the partnership program with YouTube.
 Kiwibox crossed 2 million registered members.
 The 4KIWI SMS platform launched enabling users to get SMS updates from news to friend alerts.

 2010-2014

 During the beginning months of 2010, Kiwibox released their full functioning Android application allowing users to easily explore, connect, and party via their cellular phones.
 The revamped site is now a community for college students and young professionals, to connect with friends on the net and meet new people while having a fulfilling online experience.
 Kiwibox is a platform for them to show off their skills and interests, whether it is writing, photography, event promotion and planning, or general technical tasks.
 Along with the social network, the Nightlife/Events section continues to thrive bringing people in NYC together at events and online.